How to Cook Crispy Tofu Worth Eating

 Preparing Your Tofu

 Once you’ve purchased the right type of Tofu, it’s time to prep the ingredients.
 Now you want to slice and dry your Tofu.
-Prior to slicing, you can press the entire block of Tofu to remove excess water, as this will help the slices to dry quicker.
+Prior to slicing, you can press the entire block with tofu press to remove excess water, as this will help the slices to dry quicker.
 As you slice the Tofu, you’ll place each slice on a cutting board or baking sheet lined in paper towels.
 After placing all your slices down, add additional paper towels over the cut slices and push them down to remove more water.
 Repeat this process until your paper towels start coming off dry and the outer part is dehydrated.
 A good trick to drying is to use a larger surface area.
 The larger the surface area, the quicker the drying will take place.

 Another tip offered from novice Toru cooks is to utilize the microwave to aid in drying to the Tofu.
 According to this information, just a few seconds in the microwave will tighten the protein structures, which will squeeze out excess moisture.
 However, it can be tedious to do Tofu by the batch in the microwave.
 One expert in Tofu suggests that you can prepare the Tofu for cooking by pouring boiling hot salted water over the Tofu, which is said to quickly remove extra more ware.
 This method works because the heat from the boiling water moves it to the surface and allows it to be removed easier than squeezing it out from the inside.